Odizinne/BigPictureTV/README.md

 ## Usage

-Specify your audio and video outputs for both modes.
-If you have a two monitors setup (Main monitor + TV), i do recommend you keep `legacy screen control` checked and do not bother with manual screen select.
+If you have a two monitors setup (Main monitor + TV), i do recommend you uncheck `Do not use displayswitch`.
+displayswitch.exe will automatically disable your primary monitor and enable your external monitor.

+If you have more than two monitors, you'll need to check it, and select your preferred monitor in Steam Big Picture settings.

+Specify your audio outputs.
-For audio, you can use a short name.
+You can use a short name.
 BigPictureTV will try to find the correct audio output from keywords.
 Less is more.

 **You're all set!** You can now close the settings window.

-BigPictureTV will run in the background and perform audio and monitor switch as needed.

 ## Build

 - Install Python.
-- Clone this repository: `git clone git@github.com:Odizinne/BigPictureTV.git`<br/>
+- Clone this repository: `git clone https://github.com/Odizinne/BigPictureTV.git`<br/>
 - CD inside the cloned directory: `cd BigPictureTV`<br/>
 - Install dependencies: `pip install -r requirements.txt`
 - Build the executable: `python src\setup.py build`<br/>
-- Install directory and create startup shortcut: `python .\src\setup.py install`

 ## I found a bug